FourteenBrush/MathExpressionParser/README.md

 double result = ExpressionParser.parse("add(1, 2, 4)");
 assert result == 7;
 ```
+PS: don't actually do this, there is already a built-in sum function.

 For more complex functions, take a look at the method that accepts a `Symbol` and pass in a
 [FunctionCallSite](core/src/main/java/me/fourteendoggo/mathexpressionparser/function/FunctionCallSite.java).